a7ul/blog/src/pages/react-custom-renderer-1/index.md

 yarn start
 ```

-You should get an awesome error screen as follows:
+You should get an awesome error screen that looks like this:
 ![first error now not found](./first_error_now.png)

 This is because we havent implemented the required methods in the HostConfig yet 💩.